LispCookbook/cl-cookbook/getting-started.md

 The practical different between the two is that `ql:quickload` first tries to fetch the system from the Internet if it is not already installed.

+Note that symlinks in local-projects to another location of your liking works too.

 #### How to work with local versions of libraries